hengruizhang98/grace/README.md

 | :-----------: | :--: | :------: | :----: |
 | Author's Code | 79.9 |   68.6   |  81.3  |
 |      DGL      | 80.1 |   68.9   |  81.2  |

-* We use the same hyper-parameters as the random split setting, so you might get better performance with this model by fine-tuning the hyper-parameters.